boscoh/hollow/README.md

     hollow

-Note: technically the Hollow has repo has been moved to [pdbstruct](https://github.com/boscoh/pdbstruct)
+Note: technically the Hollow has repo has moved to [pdbstruct](https://github.com/boscoh/pdbstruct)

 ## Tutorials